 KURSTIE BEVELHYMER-RANGEL, LSW

-Kurstie Bevelhymer-Rangel, MSW, LSW (she/her/hers) is a mixed race Indigenous queer Chicana, who is cis, mid-size, and posesses white privilege.
+Kurstie Bevelhymer-Rangel, MSW, LSW (she/her/hers) is a mixed race Indigenous Chicana, who is cis, bisexual, mid-size, and possesses white privilege.
 She is passionate about providing inclusive and culturally sensitive care to individuals of all backgrounds, with a focus in serving individuals in the LBGTQIA2S+, Latine, and Indigenous communities.
 Her clinical areas of focus include trauma, anxiety, identity exploration, body image, and substance use.
 Her therapeutic style is largely based in a person-centered and holistic approach that incorporates evidence-based theories, mindfulness interventions, and Indigenous and Latine traditional healing knowledge and techniques.
 She firmly believes that therapy is a collaborative process, where the client is the expert on their life, and there is no “one size fits all” approach to therapy.
 Because of this, she tailors her therapy practice to fit each individual she works with and incorporates a variety of theories, interventions, strategies, techniques, and frameworks.
 Kurstie strives to foster a strong therapeutic relationship with her clients while providing them with a safe, anti-racist, affirming, and trauma-informed environment where they are able to process through their lived experiences and find their ideal life balance.

 Ohio Counselor, Social Worker and Marriage & Family Therapist Board License #: S.1904118